-- D. Local school boards shall also implement the following: - 1.
-Programs in grades K through 3 which emphasize developmentally appropriate learning to enhance success. - 2.
+D. Local school boards shall also implement the following:

+- 1. Programs in grades K through 3 which emphasize developmentally appropriate learning to enhance success. - 2.
 Programs based on prevention, intervention, or retrieval designed to increase the number of students who earn a high school diploma or general education development (GED) certificate.
 As provided in the appropriation act, state funding, in addition to basic aid, shall be allocated to support programs grounded in sound educational policy to reduce the number of students who drop out of school.
 From such funds as may be appropriated for this purpose, sufficient funds shall be provided to hold all local school divisions harmless by providing no-loss funding which maintains the level of each school division's funding as allocated for drop-out prevention programs on July 1, 1996, if the level of funding for such school division's drop-out prevention programs would be less than its level of funding for such programs in fiscal year 1995.
-Effective on and after July 1, 1996, the Board of Education shall develop and implement a funding mechanism to ensure that no school board is penalized in its state funding for drop-out prevention programs for reducing the drop out rate in its school division. - 3.
-Career education programs infused into the K through 12 curricula that promote knowledge of careers and all types of employment opportunities including but not limited to, apprenticeships, the military, and career education schools, and emphasize the advantages of completing school with marketable skills.
+Effective on and after July 1, 1996, the Board of Education shall develop and implement a funding mechanism to ensure that no school board is penalized in its state funding for drop-out prevention programs for reducing the drop-out rate in its school division. - 3.
+Career education programs infused into the K through 12 curricula that promote knowledge of careers and all types of employment opportunities including, but not limited to, apprenticeships, the military, career education schools, and the teaching profession, and emphasize the advantages of completing school with marketable skills.
 School boards may include career exploration opportunities in the middle school grades. - 4.
 Competency-based vocational education programs, which integrate academic outcomes, career guidance and job-seeking skills for all secondary students including those identified as handicapped that reflect employment opportunities, labor market needs, applied basic skills, job-seeking skills, and career guidance.
 Career guidance shall include employment counseling designed to furnish information on available employment opportunities to all students, including those identified as handicapped, and placement services for students exiting school.
 Each school board shall develop and implement a plan to ensure compliance with the provisions of this subsection. - 5.
 Academic and vocational preparation for students who plan to continue their education beyond secondary school or who plan to enter employment. - 6.
 Early identification of handicapped students and enrollment of such students in appropriate instructional programs consistent with state and federal law. - 7.
 Early identification of gifted students and enrollment of such students in appropriately differentiated instructional programs. - 8.
 Educational alternatives for students whose needs are not met in programs prescribed elsewhere in these standards.
 Such students shall be counted in average daily membership (ADM) in accordance with the regulations of the Board of Education. - 9.
 Adult education programs for individuals functioning below the high school completion level.
-Such programs may be conducted by the school board as the primary agency or through a collaborative arrangement between the school board and other agencies.

-10. A plan to make achievements for students who are educationally at risk a divisionwide priority which shall include procedures for measuring the progress of such students.
+Such programs may be conducted by the school board as the primary agency or through a collaborative arrangement between the school board and other agencies. - 10.
+A plan to make achievements for students who are educationally at risk a divisionwide priority which shall include procedures for measuring the progress of such students. - 11.
+A plan to notify students and their parents of the availability of advanced placement classes, the International Baccalaureate program, and Academic Year Governor's School Programs, the qualifications for enrolling in such classes and programs, and the availability of financial assistance to low-income and needy students to take the advanced placement and International Baccalaureate examinations.